Munawwar/react-global-states/README.md

     As mentioned in point #1, react-global-states only has 2 level of store reactivity.
 So it only makes sense to restrict this and simply mention the L1 props you want to connect to.

 ### Play with it

+Go to examples directory
 ```
 yarn install
 yarn start
 ```
+and start playing with the example.